 Avoiding debt like the plague is something that is not possible if you are a start-up founder.
 However, it is possible to avoid debt by having transparent budgets, spending cash on hand and buying only essential things.

 Launching a product that can give you a sense of the market will help you make fewer mistakes when bringing out your bigger product.
 This also helps you know more about your customers before making more significant financial commitments.

 If your start-up is small, it can be easy to get your personal and business costs mixed up.
 It is essential to keep all business expenses separate from personal expenses, and always think about whether you need something before buying it.
 Similarly, keeping your business banking accounts and personal banking accounts, and credit cards separate can make it easier to track finances.

 Have a clear budget and stick to it even when your business has started generating income.
 Stay in the save-money mode even if your business is doing well actually to have some savings.
 This will help to deal with unforeseen circumstances.

 Don’t be a cheapskate

-Being conservative with finances and validating every purchase you make for your start-up does not mean you have to be a cheapskate.
-For example, if you are investing in furniture for your office, buy quality furniture rather than something that will only last for a short period.
+Being conservative with finances and validating every purchase you make for your start-up does not mean you must be a cheapskate.
+For example, if you invest in furniture for your office, buy quality furniture rather than something that will only last for a short period.
 Knowing where to spend more and where to cut corners is essential and can determine the direction of the business.